csci344/spring2023/pages/syllabus.md

     }
 </style>

-## About the Course
-What does it take to build a website from scratch?
-How do designers create web interfaces?
-How do websites send, store, and leverage different kinds of data?
-What is a "framework"?
-This course aims to answer these questions by giving students exposure to the technologies and strategies used by professional web developers in industry.
-Throughout the semester, students will learn how to build a “full-stack” application, to be deployed on a live web server.

-Students will spend the entire quarter learning about the basics of creating web applications, including building a web server and REST API, setting up a database, designing usable interfaces, and deploying it all for public use.

 ## Course Format
-The course includes a mix of lectures, in-class activities, tutorials, quizzes, homework, and projects.
+The course includes a mix of lectures, in-class activities, tutorials, quizzes, homework, and a final exam.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.

-### Class Participation and In-Class Exercises (20%)
+### Class Participation and In-Class Exercises (15%)
-We will use our scheduled class time to go over web design and development concepts, do practice problems together and make sure your questions get answered.
+We will use our scheduled class time to go over web development and programming concepts, do practice problems together and make sure your questions get answered.
 Class meetings will be in person.
-Organizationally, most topics will be about a week.... (see the [course schedule](../)).
+Organizationally, most topics will span about a week (see the [course schedule](../)).
 Most class sessions have accompanying readings.

-* I will take attendance, which will comprise
+* I will take attendance during every class session.
+You may miss three class sessions -- no questions asked -- without a grade penalty.
+Any additional absences (beyond the three "freebies") will impact your participation grade (and more to the point, your capacity to productively engage with the class).

-### Tutorials (20%)
+### Tutorials (15%)
 Most Fridays, we will complete a coding / design "tutorial."
 Tutorials are intended to help you:
 1. Become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects).
 1. Get comfortable writing lots of programs (practice makes perfect!)
 1. Assess what you know and don't know, so that you can make a plan to review various ideas and/or attend office hours.

-### Homework & Projects (40%)
+### Homework (50%)
-You will be given up to 10 homework assignments that are intended to give you additional practice with the course ideas beyond the tutorials.
-They are each designed to take between 4-6 hours to complete, so leave yourself enough time!
+You will be given regular homework assignments that are intended to give you additional practice with the course ideas beyond the tutorials.
+They are each designed to take between 6-8 hours to complete, so leave yourself enough time!

-### Quizzes & Final Exam (20%)
+### Quizzes (10%)
-There will be 3 quizzes, which are intended to ensure that you understand some basic programming and web-related concepts.
+There will be 3 quizzes, which are intended to ensure that you understand the programming and web-related concepts relevant to the course.
 Your final exam score can replace one of your quiz scores if you did poorly on a quiz.

+### Final Exam (10%)
+There will be a cumulative final exam that will be administered during your regularly scheduled final exam slot.

 ## Course Materials & Resources

 ### Software
 As this is a programming course, you will be using the free software programs listed below.
-This software will take about 3GB of space to install.
+This software will take about 3-4GB of space to install.
 Installing and configuring programming software can be a hassle, but it is part of the process of developing your working computing knowledge.
 I will help you.

 {:.compact}
 * <a href="https://code.visualstudio.com/download" target="_blank">Visual Studio Code</a>
 * <a href="https://github.com/git-guides/install-git" target="_blank">Git and Github</a>
+* <a href="https://nodejs.org/en/" target="_blank">node.js</a> and <a href="https://www.npmjs.com/" target="_blank">npm</a>
+* <a href="https://www.python.org/downloads/" target="_blank">Python</a>
+* <a href="https://www.postgresql.org/" target="_blank">PostgreSQL</a>
+* <a href="https://devcenter.heroku.com/articles/heroku-cli" target="_blank">Heroku CLI</a>

-This software is also installed on all of the classroom computers.
+This software will also be installed on all of the classroom computers.

 ### Course References
 I have compiled a list of web-based reference materials on the course website: